Emily Oster, PhD

 In a lot of cases, you do not.
 Babies get stuffy noses, and pediatricians will commonly say that it bothers you more than it bothers the baby.
 However, it’s sometimes the case that excess congestion can be problematic.
 For example, breastfeeding infants may have trouble eating if they are too congested (because they need to breathe through their nose).
 It is thought that excess mucus can increase the risk of ear infection.
 Nasal aspiration is a recommended treatment for bronchiolitis in babies.

 So … do you need to do this every time your child has a stuffy nose?
 Definitely, definitely not.
 Can it be useful for a very congested child?
 Yes.
-So your boyfriend is sort of right and you are sort of right.
-As it should be.
+So your boyfriend is sort of right, and you are sort of right, as it should be.

 Community Guidelines